kittiradovics/d8-devportal-demo-docs/Facial_recognition_01.md

-# Howww facial recognition works
+# How facial recognition works

 ## What is facial recognition